dimer47/php-ghostscript/README.md

 ### Intro

-Use ghostscript to merge all PDF files or guess and convert PDF file version.
-Fix FPDF error by ghostscript: This document PDF probably uses a compression technique which is not supported by the free parser shipped with FPDI.
+Use Ghostscript to merge all PDF files or guess and convert PDF file version.
+Fix FPDF error by Ghostscript: This document PDF probably uses a compression technique which is not supported by the free parser shipped with FPDI.

 ## Requirements